 STEP #1: Fill out a volunteer application.
 Please click here to fill out an online application.
 Please note that if you are over the age of 18 you will be required to complete a background check form at orientation as we run a Level 1 background check on all adult volunteers.

-STEP #2: Sign up to attend a Volunteer Orientation – it is a prerequisite for volunteering at any of our locations.
-We will discuss how House of Hope helps our community, volunteer positions, and get you signed up for your first shift.
-Typically offered twice monthly, orientations are held at 2484 SE Bonita Street in Stuart.
-Contact Lauren Mustelier, manager of enrichment & engagement, at Lauren@hohmartin.org or (772) 286-4673 ext.
-1004 to sign up for an orientation.
+STEP #2: Sign up to attend a Virtual Volunteer Orientation – it is a prerequisite for volunteering at any of our locations.
+You will have the option to sign up for orientation while completing your application.
+During orientation, we will discuss how House of Hope helps our community, volunteer positions, and get you signed up for your first shift.
+If our virtual orientations don't fit your schedule, you can make a 90 min. appointment to watch a prerecorded volunteer orientation at the Golden Gate Center for Enrichment Monday - Thursday, 12pm - 7pm.
+Contact Natasha Kassam, enrichment and engagement administrative assistant, at Natasha@hohmartin.org or (772) 286-4673 ext.
+1013 to sign up for an appointment to watch the prerecorded orientation instead of attending a virtual orientation.

 How long are the shifts and when are they?

 Shift schedules vary by location and some locations are more flexible than others.
 Typically, shifts are 4 hours long and begin at either 9:00 am or 12:30 pm.
 If you prefer to work a shorter shift or a different time frame just let us know – we make every attempt to make volunteering as convenient as possible for you!

 We do accept some court-ordered community service.
 To determine if we will be able to accommodate your request answer the following questions:

 If you answered YES to any of these questions we will not be able to accommodate your request to complete your court-ordered community service with House of Hope.

 © 2021 House of Hope Martin CountyWebsite By Impressive Click